-5. Provide Councillors (including community councillors) with a list of Tree Preservation Orders in their wards Partially Agreed
+5. Provide Councillors (including community councillors) with a Partially

+Agreed

+Agreed

 All CCS Councillors

 Each CCS Councillor will be supplied with electronic 'copies' of each TPO present in their Ward.
 Members will be informed of new TPOs (as at present) and any variation or revocation within their wards.